regolith-labs/steel-book/src/getting-started/steel-program.md

-# Understanding a Basic Steel Program
+# Understanding a Steel Program

 Steel offers a modular approach, a library of helper functions, and macros for Solana program development.
 In this tutorial, you will explore Steel’s boilerplate program, a counter program.

 ### Prerequisites

-Before you begin, ensure the following tools are installed in your development environment:
+Before you begin, ensure you have the following tools installed in your development environment:

 - **Rust**: [Install Rust](installation.html#install-rust).
 - **Steel CLI**: [Install Steel CLI](installation.html#install-steel-cli).